TNPSC Group 2 & 2A Syllabus 2026: Updated Exam Pattern & PDF Download

 Manish

-Candidates preparing for the TNPSC Group 2 and 2A examinations must stay aligned with the latest exam pattern, syllabus, and marking criteria to optimize their study strategy.
-The selection process comprises three core stages: Prelims, Mains, and an Interview (for specific Group 2 posts).
-Mastering the syllabus for each subject allows aspirants to identify key focus areas and build confidence for the upcoming test.
+Candidates aspiring for the TNPSC Group 2 and 2A exams must master the latest exam pattern, syllabus, and marking scheme to build an effective study strategy.
+The recruitment process includes three mandatory stages: Prelims, Mains, and Interview.
+Understanding the detailed syllabus for every subject is crucial to aligning your preparation with exam requirements and achieving success.

 TNPSC Group 2 Exam Pattern 2026

-The TNPSC Group 2 Exam 2026 includes a Preliminary stage, a Main exam, and an interview round for select posts.
-The Prelims are evaluated out of 300 marks, while the Mains consists of Paper I (100 marks) and Paper II (300 marks).
-To advance, candidates must meet the minimum qualifying thresholds of 90 marks in the Prelims and 25 marks in the Mains Paper I.
+The TNPSC Group 2 selection process comprises Preliminary, Mains, and Interview (exclusive to Group 2 posts).
+The Prelims exam carries a maximum of 300 marks, while the Mains consists of Paper 1 (100 marks) and Paper 2 (300 marks).
+To qualify, candidates must meet the set cut-off criteria for both Prelims and the Mains Paper 1.

 SubjectDurationMaximum marksQualifying Marks